How Does Alcohol Affect the Nervous System?

 However, the exact role that these factors play in the development of alcoholic neuropathy is unknown.

 The Role of Thiamine

-Thiamine, also known as the “antiberiberi factor” or “antineuritic factor,” is an essential metabolic vitamin that plays a role in the health of the peripheral nervous system.
+Thiamine is an essential metabolic vitamin that is important to the health of the peripheral nervous system.

 Thiamine deficiency is closely related to chronic alcoholism and can induce neuropathy in alcoholics.
-Ethanol diminishes thiamine absorption in the intestine, reduces hepatic stores of thiamine and impairs the process that converts thiamine to its active form.
-As such, thiamine deficiency is commonly found in people who abuse alcohol.8,9
+Ethanol, found in alcoholic beverages, diminishes thiamine absorption in the intestine, reduces stored thiamine and impairs the metabolic process of thiamine inside the body.
+This may explain why thiamine deficiency is commonly found in people who abuse alcohol.

 Alcoholic Neuropathy Symptoms